The Mystery of Living Water and Blood in Scripture: Symbolism and Fulfillment

 Let us revisit our earlier discussion about procreation and childbirth and how these are a type for us becoming a new creation in Christ (the antitype and fulfillment).
 Yeshua used this typology when He spoke to Nicodemus, one of the Temple priests, saying, “Very truly I tell you, no one can see the kingdom of God unless they are born again” (John 3:3).
 Nicodemus could not understand or see this mystery of the baptism of the Holy Spirit.
 So, he asked Yeshua, “Surely they cannot enter a second time into their mother’s womb to be born!

 Yeshua lovingly answered him, saying, “Very truly I tell you, no one can enter the kingdom of God unless they are born of water and the Spirit.
 Flesh gives birth to flesh, but the Spirit gives birth to spirit” (John 3:4-6).
-Yeshua was trying to teach Nicodemus about the soon coming antitype and baptism of the Holy Spirit and its correlating types symbolized by water and blood.
+Yeshua was trying to teach Nicodemus about the coming antitype and baptism of the Holy Spirit and its correlating types symbolized by water and blood.
 He impressed Nicodemus’s spiritual understanding of the ritual sacrifice of the Red Heifer—water and blood commingled with fire.

-We when first come to Christ, we receive His living water that cleanses and heals us.
-We also receive His peace; as it is written, “And with that he breathed on them and said, “Receive the Holy Spirit” (John 20:22).
+We can now conclude that the full baptism of the Holy Spirit comes on multiple levels.
+The living water is for our cleansing and inner healing, and the communion with wine (symbolizing the blood and fire of Christ) is for our purification and sanctification.
+When we first come to Christ, we receive His living water that cleanses and heals us.
+We are also given His peace, as it is written, “And with that he breathed on them and said, “Receive the Holy Spirit” (John 20:22).
 We are then given what some theologians refer to as the second baptism of the Holy Spirit.
-This second baptism being the refining fire (blood) of the Holy Spirit.
+This second baptism is the Holy Spirit’s refining fire (blood).
 It is written, “These have come so that the proven genuineness of your faith—of greater worth than gold, which perishes even though refined by fire—may result in praise, glory and honor when Jesus Christ is revealed” (1 Peter 1:7).

 The refining baptism of the Holy Spirit also brings His power.
 It is written, “You will receive power when the Holy Spirit comes [with tongues of fire][xxix] on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth” (Acts 1:8).
 This part of our baptism comes through obedience and service to Christ and may lead to an uncomfortable condition—our suffering.
 It is written, “For to you it has been granted on behalf of Christ, not only to believe in Him, but also to suffer for His sake” (Philippians 1:29).